mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.2.5 =
+* Fixed some issues with the examples in the readme.txt file.
+* Updated the readme.txt to reflect that WP 4.4.2 is tested and working.

 = 1.2.4 =
 * Fixed a bug with the Fix Customize Page tool.